istio-ecosystem/sail-operator/docs/README.md

 ## Concepts

 ### Istio resource
 The `Istio` resource is used to manage your Istio control planes.
 It is a cluster-wide resource, as the Istio control plane operates in and requires access to the entire cluster.
 To select a namespace to run the control plane pods in, you can use the `spec.namespace` field.
+Note that this field is immutable, though: in order to move a control plane to another namespace, you have to remove the Istio resource and recreate it with a different `spec.namespace`.
 You can access all helm chart options through the `values` field in the `spec`:

 ```yaml
 apiVersion: sailoperator.io/v1alpha1